goot4/Useful-codeblock-for-Unity3D/README.md

  * A standard template and parent class of Object Pooling.
  * Implement of Object Pooling Function.
  * Replace Instantiate and Destroy with SetActive to optimaize performance.
+### DataManager
+ * A standard example of saving and loading Data using JSON file.